Quantitative Reasoning Learning Goals

 In thinking about quantitative reasoning, Blooms' taxonomy may be helpful in framing more specific learning outcomes.
-Suskie (2009) argues that it is useful to view learning goals are falling into three broad categories (1) knowledge and basic understanding, (2) thinking and other skills, and (3) attitudes and values.
+Suskie (2009) argues that it is useful to view learning goals as falling into three broad categories: (1) knowledge and basic understanding, (2) thinking and other skills, and (3) attitudes and values.
 When specifying goals in these areas, it is best to avoid vagueness that can lead to confusion.
 This can be achieved through the use of action words that provide clear descriptions of what the students can or should be able to do after completing the course or unit in question.
 Words such as "understand," "appreciate," "think critically," and "demonstrate," which are commonly used in expressing learning goals, do not explain specifically what knowledge or skills are expected of the students.
 In articulating learning goals, then, it is appropriate to consider whether or not you might be able to assess whether or not the goals have been achieved.
 If the answer is "no," then you may wish to reformulate your goals.
 For example, if your goal is "students will understand about changes and percentages," measuring "understand" might be difficult to do.
 In articulating learning goals, it is best to aim for goals that are neither too broad nor too specific, avoid fuzzy terms, use concrete action works, and focus on the destination/outcome, not the means/process (Suskie 2009).

 For examples, if we say that by the end of the course, our students will demonstrate quantitative literacy skills, that would be a vague and broad goal which does not specify how they will demonstrate those skills that they have learned.
 On the other hand, if we say that students will be able to convert gallons to liters, the goal is too narrow and focused on that particular task of conversion.
 It would be more appropriate to state that students will make appropriate conversion of units before they compare quantities.
 This is an indication that the skills they have learned should be transferable to other contexts.

 Too vague: Students will demonstrate quantitative literacy skills.